irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Adjusted the 3rd card to provide "shouting" bonus to both basic and aced version of inspire.
 Vanilla description describes the buff as "shouting distance", even though it only affects intimidations and enemy highlights.
 Now it's both more clear in what it does and does a little extra thing (total max range for inspire is 11.25m now, so not that big of a change).
 In addition, damage resistance aspects of this perk were buffed both due to global damage resistance update, and because of the shared Underdog skill trigger (for more info on these changes, scroll up to [General info - Gilza rebalance changes](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/Perks.md#gilza-rebalance-changes)).
 Build variety may have improved slightly, but gameplay is overall untouched.

 ### Build(s) to try
 Barebone skills: ICTV armor is heavily favoured.
-Hostage taker or First Aid Kits are recommended for health upkeep.
-Inspire is handy to have if you have points to spare.
-Bullseye is always needed.
+"Hostage Taker" or First Aid Kits are recommended for health upkeep.
+"Inspire" is handy to have if you have points to spare.
+"Bullseye" is always needed.
 Your general buffs are oriented mostly at your teammates, while you just gain passive buffs, which leads to an overall passive playstyle.

 Build 1 (By [Razer125](https://steamcommunity.com/profiles/76561199376033342/)) - Basic Sniper https://pd2builder.netlify.app/?s=xa0HgF00kF0-9010-61d0&p=0&a=6&t=4&d=3
 This is meant to be something that is close to home for the Sniper Crewchief build in vanilla, though with Gilza's gameplay loop you will be relying on your secondary and melee a lot more.
 But hey, at least sniping is a lot easier as you only need to aim for the body.
-This build is using all barebone skills - ICTV armor, hostage taker, and inspire.
+This build is using all barebone skills - ICTV armor, "Hostage Taker", and "Inspire".
 Sniping is favoured due to the passive nature of this perk deck, but you can try to rely on any weapons of your choice, with appropriate skill adjustments to this build.
 Weapons to use:
 1600 damage class sniper rifle with any secondary of your choice.
 Flashbangs or zapper grenades, depending on heist length.
 Any melee of your choice, but if you decide to use melee mostly for dozers, 75 damage melee's are the best.